Beastly Reviews: Farewell to Hollywood

-I watched this film in a class called "Reading Film".
+I watched this film in a college class called “Reading Film.”
 The professor, before starting it, said, "Hollywood is scared of this movie."
-I see why.
+I now see why.

 No matter how objective a documentarian tries to be, their bias lives in the editing, in the inclusion or exclusion of material.
 Henry Corra gets past all that by calling his work "living cinema," a filmmaking technique in which he becomes personally involved with his subjects, collaborating with them to create a film.
-This eschews the seemingly "objective" lens of documentary filmmaking and, at the same time, cheapens it a bit.
-The result is a conflicting and unavoidably self-gratifying product in which Corra gets to be both the subject and framer of his story, plus whoever else he happens to rope in.
+This eschews the "objective" lens of documentary filmmaking and, at the same time, cheapens it.
+The result is a conflicting and unavoidably self-gratifying product in which Corra gets to be both subject and framer of his story, plus whoever else he happens to rope in.

 In his recent project, Farewell to Hollywood, the person roped in is the late Regina Nicholson, a 17-year-old filmmaker battling cancer.
 Her goal is to make a movie before she dies.